Metal production in Ukraine

+Metal production, in particular iron and steel industry, was the dominant heavy industry in Ukraine.
+Steel production stopped in 2026 across the country.

 History

 Copper Age

 Metal production in Ukraine developed along the same lines as that of it near neighbours.
 The Stone Age and Copper Age boundary was unclear as most peoples retained Stone Age tools and used them alongside Copper Age tools.

 The Trypilian culture began in Right-bank Ukraine Ukraine and existed from 5400 to 2000 BC.
 It is named after a site in the Kyiv region near Trypillia village, uncovered by Vikentiy Khvoyka in 1898.
 In southern part of Ukraine the Sredny Stog culture (4500-3500 BC) was the main influence along with the Catacomb culture (2800-2200 BC) and it is during these times that we see the earliest examples of copper technology in the form of fishing hooks and other implements around 2500 BC.

 Iron Age

 During the Iron Age, there were several influences on metallurgy: the Dacians, Cimmerians, Scythians, Sarmatians, among other nomadic peoples.
 The Scythian Kingdom existed here from 750 BC to 250 BC.